-Nonverbal communication activities are a great way to enhance critical social and emotional skills, including knowledge of tone of voice, facial expressions, and body language.
+Nonverbal communication activities are a great way to enhance critical social and emotional skills, including knowledge of voice inflection, facial expressions, and body language.

 In this activity, students will practice for a puppet show by reading scripts, and feeling words indicate what emotion should be conveyed while saying the line.
 Students will read and give each other feedback on how to change their tone of voice to match the emotion.
 Students will then use cut-outs of a lemur and a hedgehog to create different puppets for the different emotions.
 Note: This activity is based on one of a Zoo U game scene in which players work with a classmate to construct lemur and hedgehog puppets that represent various emotions, then perform a puppet show.